Why go on Tours when travelling in Australia

 - Ask friends and fellow travellers for referrals and value word-of-mouth recommendations.

 List of top Australia Tours I recommend

-Australia Day-Tours I joined in my solo travel adventures
+Australia Day Tours I joined in my solo travel adventures

 An Eco-Snorkeling Tour on the Great Barrier Reef

-I really enjoyed this kids-free snorkeling tour in a small group of 12.
+I really enjoyed this kids-free snorkelling tour in a small group of 12.
 Starting from Port Douglas we headed out on a beautiful eco-catamaran to Low Isle, where we formed two guided-groups of people and snorkeled close to the shore.
 The sailing trip included sunset and champagne!

 Margaret River Wine Tour